refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 The categories of components that Material UI can provide you include Layout components, Navigation components, Input components, and Data Display components.
 The `Button` is enlisted among the `Input` components.

-Install the MUI library into your project as part of your `package.json` dependencies with the following command:
+Install the Material UI library into your project as part of your `package.json` dependencies with the following command:

 Use npm
 `npm install @mui/material @emotion/react @emotion/styled`